Gaius Duilius

 Gaius Duilius (fl.
 260–231 BC) was a Roman general and statesman.
 As consul in 260 BC, during the First Punic War, he won Rome's first ever victory at sea by defeating the Carthaginians at the Battle of Mylae.
 He later served as censor in 258, and was appointed dictator to hold elections in 231, but never held another command.

 Background

-Gaius Duilius, whose father and grandfather were both named Marcus Duilius, belonged to a undistinguished family.
+Gaius Duilius, whose father and grandfather were both named Marcus Duilius, belonged to an undistinguished family.
 One Caeso Duilius is recorded as consul in 336 BC, but the surname is otherwise only known historically and reliably from a few minor magistrates in the fourth century BC.